 Immigration Consequences of Criminal Convictions

-The Chicago criminal defense attorneys at Legal Defenders have extensive experience in representing individuals charged with various criminal offenses throughout Cook County, Lake County, DuPage County and Kane County.
+The Chicago criminal defense attorneys at John D. Ioakimidis have extensive experience in representing individuals charged with various criminal offenses throughout Cook County, Lake County, DuPage County and Kane County.
 Non US citizens have to consider the immigration consequences that a criminal case could have.
 A criminal conviction may be catastrophic because it may lead to deportation or denial of citizenship.

 The deportation process is often referred to as criminal immigration or criminal deportation.
 There is no separate criminal or felony deportation process when a person is being deported.
 The process starts when the Department of Homeland Security initiates removal proceedings of a non-citizen for conviction of a crime.